PhD Award Sub-Committee

 PhDASC Committee Secretary

 To be considered by the PhD Award Sub-Committee at its next meeting, faculty reports should be sent to the Secretariat two weeks prior to the Sub-Committee's next meeting date.
 This allows for the reports to be considered by the Chair of the Sub-Committee and included in the Sub-Committee agenda.
 The Sub-Committee’s meeting dates and close off dates for submission are available online.

 The Thesis Documentation Checklist outlines the documents to be forwarded to the Sub-Committee, but includes as a minimum one copy of each of the examiners' reports, a copy of any documentation relating to the Faculty's discussion of the examination (including records of consultation with supervisor(s), postgraduate coordinator and associate dean) and, where appropriate, evidence of consultation with the student.
 This documentation, together with the completed Thesis Documentation Checklist, should be forwarded to the Committee Secretary with the student file.

-The Thesis Documentation Checklist can be found online in PDF and Word format.
+The Thesis Documentation Checklist can be found online.

 Which cases can the Faculty award the degree without referring to the PhD Award Sub-Committee for decision?

 Faculties have delegated authority to award the degree of Doctor of Philosophy when: